 Restaurants have always been a prime location for people watching.
 You can tell a whole lot about a couple’s relationship by watching them have dinner together.
 Does the couple make eye contact, or do they barely look at each other?
-Are they engaged in conversation or are they constantly checking their phones?
+Are they engaged in conversation and listening to each other or are they constantly checking their phones?
 Does their body language convey interest, or does it show disengagement?
 Perhaps the most interesting couples to watch are the ones who dine in silence.
 Their eyes dart seemingly everywhere, without ever really coming to rest on the person sitting directly across from them.
 They may make a comment here and there, perhaps asking each other to pass the salt, or to flag down the server, but never say more than a few sentences to each other.
 You can also usually surmise which of these couples is in the midst of a fleeting argument and which of these couples dine like this regularly.
 Despite the fact that they are dining together at one table, their loneliness is palpable.

 Some relationships can be like that.
 Spouses are together, but their togetherness does not cause either of them happiness or fulfillment.
 Instead, they are together, perhaps merely physically or in relationship terms, but they are not truly together.
 They are however, lonely together.

 Loneliness can significantly impact a relationship in addition to having an emotional impact on the partners comprising the relationship.
 Loneliness can happen gradually, as disconnection from the relationship can intensify and worsen over time.
 Spouses stop talking about topics that really matter, such as their individual or combined wishes, dreams, fears, hopes, and goals.
 Instead, mundane topics take their place and focus on the logistical day to day activities, such as parenting, paying bills, picking up the dry cleaning, or choosing what to have for dinner.
 This type of daily routine creates more and more distance in the relationship, as partners grow further and further apart, sometimes without even realizing it.